B-UMMI/Schema_Refinery/SchemaRefinery/docs/user/modules/IdentifyParalagousLoci.rst

             Protein Taxonomy File.
 Contains taxonomy information for the sequences in the protein database.
         **Blast_db_protein.pto**
             Protein Taxonomy Organism file.
 Contains organism-specific taxonomy information for the sequences in the protein database.
-    **Blast_output:** Folder containing the BLAST output files.
+    **Blast_output:** Folder containing the BLASTp output files.
         **blast_results_x.tsv**
-            TSV file containing the BLAST results for the assembly x.
+            TSV file containing the BLASTp results for the assembly x.
         **blast_results_y.tsv**
-            TSV file containing the BLAST results for the assembly y.
+            TSV file containing the BLASTp results for the assembly y.
         **blast_results_z.tsv**
-            TSV file containing the BLAST results for the assembly z.
+            TSV file containing the BLASTp results for the assembly z.
-        **...** All of the other TSV BLAST results files.
+        **...** All of the other TSV BLASTp results files.
     **master_file.fasta**
         FASTA file containing all of the protein sequences used in the analysis (used to create BLAST DB).
     **self_score_folder:** Folder containing the self-score BLAST results.
         **blast_results_x.tsv**
-            TSV file containing the BLAST results for the assembly x.
+            TSV file containing the BLASTp results for the assembly x.
         **blast_results_y.tsv**
-            TSV file containing the BLAST results for the assembly y.
+            TSV file containing the BLASTp results for the assembly y.
         **blast_results_z.tsv**
-            TSV file containing the BLAST results for the assembly z.
+            TSV file containing the BLASTp results for the assembly z.
-        **...** All of the other TSV BLAST results files.
+        **...** All of the other TSV BLASTp results files.
     **Translation:** Folder containing the translation files.
         **x_translation.fasta**
             FASTA file containing the translation for the assembly x.